-As part of the evaluation of automated patch management products, organizations may also need to ensure the products under consideration interoperate with or integrate with other products already running in their IT environment.
-For instance, if it is already running Microsoft's System Center Operations Manager (SCOM) or Symantec's Software Deployment Agent, there is a natural synergy in evaluating the product from each vendor's portfolio.
+As part of the evaluation of automated patch management tools, organizations may also need to ensure the solutions under consideration interoperate or integrate with other products already running in their IT environment.
+For instance, if Microsoft's System Center Operations Manager (SCOM) or Symantec's Software Deployment Agent is already in use, there is a natural synergy in evaluating the patch management tool from each vendor's product portfolio.
 Why?
-Because it will not require the installation of an additional agent to support automated patch management activities on target PCs.
+Because it doesn't require the installation of an additional agent to support automated patch management activities on target PCs.

 Weighing price vs. cost

-Money is not everything, but certainly the financial aspects of automated patch management products will be an important consideration.
-Ensuring the product chosen is within the current capital budget for path management software, or is within an organization's expenses budget for software leases, is critical for success.
+Money is not everything, but certainly, the financial aspects of automated patch management tools are important considerations.
+Ensuring the product chosen is within the current capital expenditure budget for patch management software purchases, or is within an organization's operational expenditure budget for software leases, is critical for success.
 Choosing software that is outside the company's budget, without securing approval in advance, is a surefire way for the project to sustain a serious black eye -- or to perhaps fail altogether.

 Trial and error: Trying before buying

-The best way to learn about specific automated patch management products is by working with them in a test or sandbox environment.
-Recognizing that IT pros like to see in order to believe, most patch management vendors will gladly offer a trial period of their products.
-Note time restrictions to the trial period and be sure to have a repeatable testing procedure defined and approved by stakeholders before the trial period starts.
+The best way to learn about specific automated patch management tools is by working with them in a test or sandbox environment.
+Recognizing that IT pros like to see in order to believe, most patch management vendors gladly offer free trial period installations of their products.
+Note any time restrictions on the trial period and be sure to have a repeatable testing procedure defined and approved by stakeholders before the trial period starts.
 Organizations cannot afford to waste time on a shifting or incomplete set of test criteria during a trial evaluation period.

 Ranking and filing: Sandboxing

-In some situations, such as when anticipating using the patch management component of a larger software platform such as Microsoft SCOM, an organization might initially perform a hands-on test of only that software package, due to financial and/or operational advantages.
-But no matter how confident it is that a specific software product is right for the company, always be sure to test candidate(s) in a test bed environment.
+In some situations, such as when anticipating using the patch management component of a larger software platform -- such as Microsoft SCOM -- an organization might initially perform a hands-on test of only that software suite, due to the financial or operational advantages of utilizing a solution that is already running in house.
+But no matter how confident you are that a specific software product is right for your company, always be sure to test candidate(s) in a test bed environment.

-Automated patch management products: Evaluate and purchase
+Automated patch management tools: Evaluate and purchase